TF-Hafnium/hafnium/docs/VmInterface.md

 ## RAS Extension registers

-VMs will be blocked from using registers associated with the RAS Extension.
+Secondary VMs will be blocked from using registers associated with the RAS Extension.

 ## Asynchronous message passing